The harrowing pain and embarrassment of missing a penalty in a football match are unmatched by virtually any other incident on a pitch.

 Bersant Celina – Swansea City vs West Brom, 2019

-Dubbed as the worst penalty miss in the history of Swansea City by supporters, Bersant Celina made a complete hames of his effort from the spot against West Brom in the Championship last season.
+Dubbed as the worst penalty miss in the history of Swansea City by supporters, Bersant Celina made a complete hash of his effort from the spot against West Brom.

 The Kosovan had a very short run-up, before skewing the ball to his right and getting absolutely nowhere near the goal.
 It was comically bad, and defender Chris Brunt let him know just what he thought of it.